Auditory Processing Disorder

 So, if you are ‘grading’ his performance based upon his ability to push a button when hearing a sound, you may not get accurate results.
 It may have nothing to do with his hearing or APD, and everything to do with his motor planning.

-Symptoms of APD
+Symptoms of Auditory Processing Disorder

 Children with APD often have normal hearing.
 It is just how they process it that differs from other children.